 In just about every location you’re at on a stage at the NEFR, you’ll probably have access to a nearby tall tree.
-I feel it’s better to connect your HT to a roll-up j-pole antenna made from simple 300-ohm feed line.
+I feel it’s better to connect your HT to a roll-up j-pole antenna made from common 300-ohm feed line.
 If you can make one from 450-ohm ladder line, it will probably perform a little better.

 You can use a simple water bottle to get a thin string up into a tree branch.
 Use this string halyard to quickly pull up your j-pole.
 This antenna up 25 or 30 feet in the air will give you an enormous advantage.

 The best setup, in my opinion, is to have a mobile radio in your car or truck that’s got 50 or more watts of power.
 It’s vital this radio has cross-band repeater functionality.
 Often you need to be standing away from your parked car or truck to be in a safe position and have great visibility of the race course.

 My Yaseu FT-8900 has this simple magical cross-band repeat feature that allows me to use very low power on my HT set at a 70-centimeter frequency going into the 8900, but the mobile radio blasts out my signal on the 2M stage frequency so all can hear.
 With my HT set on low power, it sips juice from its battery so I know I’ll have power all day long.

 If you pair this higher-powered mobile radio with a tall antenna in a tree or mast support near the truck, you’ll be heard and will hear everything.

 Do Radio Operators Have to Set Up and Takedown?